jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-06 01    Planning + Black Box Spec Part A (discontinued)/Goals/2009-06 01 Planning + Black Box Spec Part A, Eventual Plan, Goal Description.md

 Future
 ------

-First the new project will be done, in which Black Boxing, System Objects and Assignment are adequtely finished up.
+First the new project will be done, in which Black Boxing, System Objects and Assignment are adequately finished up.
 After that there will be worked on Microsoft certification first.
 The parent project *New Computer Language Functional Design* explains clearly what to furtherly do next for the future.